Kalayaan Avenue: East Kalayaan

 East of Bel-Air, at the intersection with EDSA in barangay Pinagkaisahan, Makati, the avenue picks up as a 6-8 lane divided highway, also known as Kalayaan Avenue Extension.
 It runs underneath the Kalayaan Flyover, heading towards the entrance to Bonifacio Global City, entering Taguig at barangay Pitogo.
 It veers northeast at the junction with 32nd Street, bypassing Bonifacio Global City.
 The road continues as it heads into Guadalupe Nuevo, where it briefly returns to Makati before re-entering Taguig at barangay Cembo.
 It bends eastwards just before coming to an intersection with 8th Avenue in barangay West Rembo.
+This the westbound portion of the intersection also hosts the entry and exit ramps of the Santa Monica-Lawton Bridge coming from and going to Mandaluyong.
 The road crosses 8th Avenue and then Carlos P. Garcia Avenue (C-5) at the Circumferential Road 5–Kalayaan Avenue Interchange and ends at J.P.
 Rizal Extension in barangay East Rembo.
 It then continues towards barangay San Joaquin, Pasig as San Guillermo Avenue.